cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 these shares back to the Coordinator.
 Each signer MUST delete the nonce and corresponding commitment after this round completes.

+Note that the `lambda_i` value derived during this procedure does not change across FROST signing operations for the same signing group.
+As such, signers can compute it once and store it for reuse across signing sessions.

 Upon receipt from each Signer, the Coordinator MUST validate the input signature share using DeserializeElement.
 If validation fails, the Coordinator MUST abort the protocol.
 If validation succeeds, the Coordinator then verifies the set of